BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 ### Update Your Timezone

-Make sure your timezone is set correctly.
+Make sure your timezone is correct.

 The following example sets your machine to the American west coast timezone: